kousik-kr/Wide-Path/TRANSFORMATION_SUMMARY.md

-# Wide-Path Pro v2.0 - Transformation Summary
+# FlexRoute Pro v2.0 - Transformation Summary

 ## 🎯 Mission Accomplished

-Successfully transformed Wide-Path GUI from a monolithic single-file application into a **world-class, modular, professional Java application** with advanced features and modern architecture.
+Successfully transformed FlexRoute GUI from a monolithic single-file application into a **world-class, modular, professional Java application** with advanced features and modern architecture.

 ---